don-bski/WrkFile2Mid/README.md

 # WrkFile2Mid.pl
 This CLI perl program parses and extracts data from Cakewalk WRK files.
-This file type was used with early 90's versions of the Twelve Tone Cakewalk MIDI Sequencer program.
+This file type was used with early 90's versions of the Cakewalk MIDI Sequencer program marketed by Twelve Tone.
 Cakewalk MIDI sequencer WRK files hold sequencer related musical data (note, tempo, lyric, etc.), Cakewalk GUI settings, studio music device configurations, and MIDI device system exclusive (sysex) data.

 A Cakewalk feature of the sysex bank allows for marked sysex entries to be